Slick9000/docker-on-termux/README.md

 <br/>

 ## install [micro](https://micro-editor.github.io) text editor (requires [curl](https://curl.se), see previous)

+**if you came from the package manager section, you can return there by clicking [here](https://github.com/Slick9000/docker-on-termux#unlock-full-functionality-of-the-package-manager-in-alpine) to finish the tutorial

 for users who aren't familiar with [vim](https://www.vim.org) (or aren't a fan of the keybind-heavy workflow it has) [micro](https://micro-editor.github.io) is a clean, modern alternative for those familiar with keybinds similar to [Microsoft's Visual Studio (VS) Code](https://code.visualstudio.com).